 torch.nn.LayerNorm and replaces them with

-torch.nn.LayerNorm that manually turns autocast off and specifices the input dtype to lower precision.
+torch.nn.LayerNorm that manually turns autocast off and sets the input dtype to lower precision.
 In

 bf16 mode on PyTorch versions prior to 1.13, Low Precision LayerNorm will fall back to Fused LayerNorm, replacing instances of

 d_eps from the original model.
-The functional version of Low Precision LayerNorm allows users to specify the
+The functional version of Low Precision LayerNorm allows you to specify the

 precision mode, which should be set to the Composer precision format of your model.
 When using the algorithm through the Composer trainer, Low Precision LayerNorm will use the trainer’s